codefellows-portland-javascript-401d4/express-mongo-resources/README.md

 * _site:_/gamemaps

 The endpoints offer access to the related database _resource_(s).
 Additional filters and selections include:
+* testingstatistics.js provides a

 * _site_/_resource_/:id  Returns the object with a matching id
 * _site_/_resource_/statistics Returns a statistic object based on the _resouce_

-Both Endpoints offer full CRUD operations and can filter the response
+Both Endpoints offer full CRUD operation:

 #### GET